Haziq2602/nihongo-mori/README.md

 The core learning experience is managed by the `useProgress` hook (`src/hooks/use-progress.ts`).
 This hook uses the browser's `localStorage` to keep track of:
 1.  **Learned Kana:** A set of individual kana characters the user has successfully been quizzed on.
 2.  **Completed Lessons:** A set of lesson slugs that the user has passed.
+3.  **Quiz Results:** A history of quiz attempts, including whether audio hints were used, to calculate performance statistics.

 A lesson is considered "unlocked" if its slug is in the `completedLessons` set.
 When a user completes a quiz, the current lesson is marked as complete, and the *next* lesson is automatically unlocked, creating a clear path for progression.